successhaha/FDMat/README.md

 # distribution-match
-Data-feature Distribution Matching for Eﬀicient and Robust Dataset Selection
+Data-feature Distribution Matching by optimal transport for Eﬀicient and Robust Dataset Selection